Alp Arslan: 1068

-Campaign of Georgia (1068)
+Campaign in Georgia (1068)

 Bagrat IV agreed to pay jizya to the Seljuks in 1064, but the Georgians broke the agreement in 1065.
 Alp Arslan invaded Georgia again in 1068.
-He captured Tbilisi, Kartli, Shirak, Vanand, Gugark, Arran, Ganja and Kars after a short battle and obtained the submission of Bagrat IV; However, the Georgians were liberated from Seljuk rule around 1073-1074 after Alp Arslan died.
-As a result of the campaigns carried out during the reign of Malik-Shah I, Georgia became a invaded of the Seljuk Empire again.
+He captured Tbilisi, Kartli, Shirak, Vanand, Gugark, Arran, Ganja, and Kars after a short battle and obtained the submission of Bagrat IV.
+However, the Georgians were liberated from Seljuk rule around 1073–1074 after Alp Arslan died.
+As a result of the campaigns carried out during the reign of Malik-Shah I, Georgia became a part of the Seljuk Empire again.